KenanBek/dbui/README.md

 #### Table Specific

-Use these keys when the table panel is active:
+Use these keys when the tables panel is active:

 - `e` - describe selected table
 - `p` - preview selected table (works as ENTER but does not change focus)